Ruby Bute

-Ruby Bute (born 1943) is a painter, storyteller, and writer of the island of Saint Martin.
-She became the first woman to publish a book in Saint Martin with her poetry collection Golden Voices of S'maatin in 1989.
+Ruby Bute (13 January 1943 – 5 November 2024) was a Saint Martinois painter, storyteller and writer.
+From the island of Saint Martin, she became the first woman to publish a book there with her poetry collection Golden Voices of S'maatin in 1989.
 Bute has been referred to as "the first dame of St. Martin’s cultural arts."

 Early life and move to Saint Martin

 Ruby Bute was born in 1943 in Aruba to parents from Sint Maarten.
 They had migrated to Aruba so her father could work as a fireman.
 As a young woman in Aruba, Bute married, had two children, and then divorced.
 Eventually her family, who had already moved back to Saint Martin, convinced her to join them there.
-After arriving on the island in 1976, she settled in Marigot, on the French half of Saint Martin.
+After arriving on the island in 1976, she lived in Marigot, on the French half of Saint Martin.
+Over the years she lived and worked on both parts of the island before settling in Friar's Bay where, in 2009, she opened the Ruby Bute Silk Cotton Grove Art Gallery.

 Career

 Painting

 Bute began painting at a young age.
-She is mostly self-taught, so her work is sometimes referred to as folk art.
+She was mostly self-taught, so her work was sometimes referred to as folk art.
 After moving to Saint Martin, she began selling her paintings in shops on the island.
 She had her first solo show in 1983; it was thought to be the first one-woman exhibition in Saint Martin.
-Her paintings document life and culture on the island in vibrant color.
+Her paintings documented life and culture on the island in vibrant color.
 Bute taught painting to children at the John Larmonie Center in Philipsburg.
-She has also taught art to prisoners and to tourists while they were vacationing on the island.
+She also taught art to prisoners and to tourists while they were vacationing on the island.
 She worked at the Department of Culture beginning in 1986, and was the first woman to organize after-school activities for children in the country's elementary schools.
-Ruby Bute works out of a studio at her home in Friar's Bay, Saint Martin.
+Ruby Bute worked out of a studio at her home in Friar's Bay, Saint Martin.

 Writing

-Bute's short stories and poetry focus on women's issues, particularly the lives of Afro-Caribbean women.
+Bute's short stories and poetry focused on women's issues, particularly the lives of Afro-Caribbean women.
 Her first poetry collection, Golden Voices of S'maatin, was published by House of Nehesi Publishers in 1989.
 A second collection, Floral Bouquet to the Daughters of Eve, followed in 1995.
 Golden Voices of S'maatin is considered the first book published by a woman on Saint Martin.
-It was a bestseller on the island, selling out its first printing in three months.
-Her most recent collection, Reflections, was published in 2021.
+It was a bestseller on the island, selling out its first printing in about three months.
+Another collection, Reflections, was published in 2021.

-Recognition
+Recognition and death

 Bute received a lifetime achievement award from the Collectivity of Saint Martin in 2004.
 She was honored by Queen Beatrix of the Netherlands in 2005.
 In 2019, her painting "185-Mile Winds," which depicts the aftermath of Hurricane Irma, was displayed in various official buildings in The Hague, including both houses of the Dutch legislature.

+Bute died on 5 November 2024, at the age of 81.
+On her death, Saint Martin President Louis Mussington said the artist "will forever remain a cultural and spiritual icon of our island."